Cruz Hewitt

 Cruz Lleyton Hewitt (born 11 December 2008) is an Australian tennis player.
-He has a career-high ATP singles ranking of world No. 759 achieved on 17 November 2025 and a doubles ranking of No. 757 achieved on 27 October 2025.
+He has a career-high ATP singles ranking of No. 323 achieved on 21 September 2026 and a doubles ranking of No. 690, reached on 29 June 2026.

-Early life
+Early life and background

-Hewitt was born in Sydney, New South Wales, Australia on 11 December 2008 at the Royal North Shore Hospital.
-His father, Lleyton Hewitt, is a former professional tennis player who reached the world number one ranking and won multiple Grand Slams throughout his career and his mother, Bec, is a former actress and singer best known for her role on the soap opera Home and Away.
-Hewitt's aunt, Jaslyn, is also a former professional tennis player who competed on the women's circuit and his grandfather, Glynn, was a professional Australian rules footballer who played at the highest level for AFL club Richmond in the 1970s.
+Hewitt was born in Sydney, Australia on 11 December 2008 at the Royal North Shore Hospital.
+His father, Lleyton Hewitt, is a former professional tennis player who reached the world No. 1 ranking and won two Grand Slams–the 2001 US Open and 2002 Wimbledon–throughout his career.
+His mother, Bec, is a former actress and singer best known for her role on the soap opera Home and Away.
+Hewitt's aunt, Jaslyn, is also a former professional tennis player who competed on the women's circuit and his grandfather, Glynn, was a professional Australian rules footballer who played at the highest level for the AFL club Richmond in the 1970s.
+His great-uncle Darryl Hewitt is also a retired footballer who played at the highest level for St Kilda, and Cruz's great-grandfather Max Hewitt played football for West Adelaide in the 1950s and 1960s, a football career which was rewarded with a SANFL Life Membership upon retirement.

 Hewitt spent the first seven years of his life predominantly living in the Bahamas where he developed a passion for soccer, before relocating to Melbourne in 2016 after his father retired from professional tennis and began working at Tennis Australia's headquarters.
-In 2021, the Hewitt family moved to the Gold Coast in an attempt to further Cruz's tennis prospects by training at the KDV Tennis Academy with high level coaches and opposition at state-of-the-art facilities.
+In 2021, the Hewitt family moved to the Gold Coast in an attempt to further Cruz's tennis prospects by training at the KDV Tennis Academy with high-level coaches and opposition at state-of-the-art facilities.